WordlessMeteor/LoL-Dragon-Change/README.md

 		- A large part of code in this program is inherited from Customized Program 05, including the scan mode.
 Nevertheless, this program only outputs the result and doesn't change any intermediate files (txt and json files) generated by Customized Program 05.
 		- This program allows [Generate Mode] and [Detect Mode].
 			- [Generate Mode] **saves information** of players that a specific player have played with in recent matches into the Sheet "Recently Played Summoners" **in the workbook** whose name is prefixxed with "Summoner Profile" and save 9 **bar charts** with regard to players' <ins>game time</ins> and <ins>match counts</ins>.
 			- [Detect Mode] checks whether some players have been encountered before.
-Four situations are considered in this program.
+Six situations are considered in this program.
 The core code **resemble** among different situations.
-				1. During champ select / In-game
+				1. In-lobby / During champ select / In-game
-					- Information of <ins>summoners that the user encounters during champ select or in-game</ins> in past matches will be returned in this situation.
+					- Information of <ins>summoners that the **main summoner** encounters during champ select or in-game</ins> in past matches will be returned in this situation.
 The format of output refers to that of each record in the match infrrmation table generated by Customized Program 05.
-					- This mode **only** supports checking allies of the **user** (current summoner) during champ select.
-The user may not use it to check allies of other summoners during champ select.
+					- This mode supports checking rcently played summoners of the **user** (current summoner) and other players encountered during champ select stage or in game.
 						**Note:** TFT matches do have champ select stage.
 Unfortunately, this stage lasts too shortly.
 					- Considering temporariness of champ select, this mode will only generate a temporary file in the home directory.
-					- The program generates the temporary file "Recently Played Summoner in Match *.xlsx" in this situation, where * represents a matchID.
+					- The program generates the temporary file "Recently Played Summoner in Match {platformId}-{gameId}.xlsx" in this situation, where {platformId} represents the main summoner name and {gameId} represents a matchID.
 				2. Friend list
 					- Information of <ins>friends</ins> in past matches will be returned in this situation.
-					- The program generates the temporary file "Recently Played Summoners in Friend List.xlsx" in this situation.
+					- The program generates the temporary file "Recently Played Summoners in Friend List of {current_summonerName} - {platformId}.xlsx" in this situation, where {current_summonerName} represents the main summoner name and {platformId} represents the server.
 				3. Friend requests
 					- Information of <ins>players whom the user want to friend with and those who want to friend with the user</ins> in the past matches will be returned.
-					- The program generates the temporary file "Recently Played Summoners in Friend Requests.xlsx" in this situation.
+					- The program generates the temporary file "Recently Played Summoners in Friend Requests of {current_summonerName} - {platformId}.xlsx.xlsx" in this situation, where {current_summonerName} represents the main summoner name and {platformId} represents the server.
 						- Compared with other situaions, sheet names under this situation include the friend request direction. "in" represents a player that want to friend with the user, and *vice versa*.
+				4. Invitations
+					- Information of <ins>players who invite or are invited by the user</ins> will be returned in this situation.
+					- This program generates the temporary file "Recently Played Summoners in Invitations to and from {current_summonerName} - {platformId}.xlsx.xlsx" in this situation, where {current_summonerName} represents the main summoner name and {platformId} represents the server.
+						- Compared with other situaions, sheet names under this situation include the invitation direction. "in" represents an inviter, and *vice versa*.
+				5. Block list
+					- Information of <ins>blocked players</ins> will be returned in this situation,
+					- This program generates the temporary file "Recently Played Summoners in Block List of {current_summonerName} - {platformId}.xlsx.xlsx" in this situation, where {current_summonerName} represents the main summoner name and {platformId} represents the server.
-				4. Any player list
+				6. Any player list
 					- Information of <ins>players in a list input by user</ins> in the past matches will be returned.
 						- Each element of the input player list may be a <ins>summonerName</ins> or a <ins>puuid</ins>.
 					- The program generates the temporary file "Recently Played Summoners in Specified Player List.xlsx" in this situation.
+			- Under [Scan Mode], this program supports [Smurf Mode], which allows adding other accounts on the same server as smurf accounts.
 			- Similar to Customized Program 05, the [Scan Mode] in this program only applies for **LoL** matches.
 			- If for some reason (like the CMD window pops up and disappears immediately, or the match history fails to be fetched), the user fails to get whether the allies have been encountered before using [Detect Mode], the user can still [Single Check] whether there's any recently played summoner by inputting the in-game summoner name by hand.
 				- Since PBE Patch 13.22, players on Riot servers can't be searches with only gameName.
 Because the loading screen only displays the gameName, the user may wait **until the game starts** to check the gameName and slogan on the **scoreboard**.